 - It forces the board to discuss and develop a collective consciousness about what is important and then to make this explicit. - It facilitates more effective and efficient decision making by requiring the board to address questions about 'what' (ends) before it turns its attention to 'how' (means). - It helps the board to identify not only the decisions it must make itself but in what logical sequence.
 This has an impact on decision-making by forcing attention to be paid to problem definition before turning to possible solutions. - It helps the board to identify and focus on two complementary targets for policy: what the organisation should achieve and what it must avoid. - It signals to the organisation and the people in it the direction of travel and what is important on the journey.
 It then helps everyone to keep 'on track'. - It creates a framework for the board to assign decision-making rights (delegation). - It improves by clarifying the relationship between the board's governance role and what is best left to management.
-Board efficiency and effectiveness and management satisfaction is typically improved. - It gives the board greater control over what happens in its organisation while at the same facilitating greater empowerment (and clearer accountability) of the chief executive and staff. - It constrains individual board members from 'deep diving' into detail that is either premature or unnecessary. - It establishes decision-making criteria in advance which protect against 'random' and kneejerk decisions.
+Board efficiency and effectiveness and management satisfaction is typically improved. - It gives the board greater control over what happens in its organisation while at the same time facilitating greater empowerment (and clearer accountability) of the chief executive and staff. - It constrains individual board members from 'deep diving' into detail that is either premature or unnecessary. - It establishes decision-making criteria in advance which protect against 'random' and kneejerk decisions.
 These also act as a reference point for subsequent evaluation of decisions. - By making explicit what is important to the board it determines what should be monitored (policy compliance) and facilitates 'criterion referenced' reporting. - It helps sort out what topics should be on (and off) the board meeting agenda and what is relevant and useful for management to report.
-It makes board meeting time 'count'. - It forces the board to speak with one voice once the board has adopted a policy the preferences of individual directors in relation to that topic no longer have any relevance or weight.
+It makes board meeting time 'count'.